 Unless professionals say otherwise, the process will be much the same as for toilet training any other child, although it may be more difficult and take longer.

 Always communicate to your child what you are doing and why you are doing it.
 When your child ‘performs’ in the appropriate place, praise and reward them in whatever way seems to work best.

 Remember that it’s important that your child views using the toilet or their potty as a positive experience.
 In time they will show you when they need it in preference to using their nappy.
 If they don’t manage to go, don’t leave them sitting there, just try later.
 If they are reluctant to sit on the potty, try keeping a couple of favourite toys or books that they are only allowed whilst using the potty or toilet.

 Praise your child when they manage to stay clean and dry.
 Check with them regularly if ‘they need to go’ but avoid asking so often that they become stressed, anxious or simply bored with the question.

 Hopefully, in time your child will develop the ability to use the potty or toilet more than nappies, especially during the day.

 Occasionally some children will continue to soil their pants or defecate in inappropriate places even after mastering the skills necessary to use the toilet.
-This is known as encopresis and the causes are varied; it may be a physical problem or a psychological issue.
+This is known as encopresis, and the causes may be a physical problem or a psychological issue.

-ERIC provides support and information to children, teenagers, parents and professionals on all continence issues, also sells a range of continence products.
+ERIC provides support and information to children, teenagers, parents and professionals on all continence issues.
+It also has an online shop for continence products.